Amtrak Floridain

 If you mi, youit.
 You can check out an article about my experience aboard the Floridian.

-I am looking forward to this train because it is a more convenient way for those traveling from the Midwest to get to Florida and the several intermediate stops.
+I am looking forward to this train because it is a more convenient way for those traveling from the Midwest to get to Florida, with several intermediate stops.

 Thanks for reading and visiting.
-If you like my work, please consider joining my email list or supporting it.
+If you enjoy my work, please consider joining my email list or supporting my efforts.

 Safe Travels and Happy Planning!